-With the Christmas season in full swing, limited-edition hot drinks are becoming increasingly popular despite some containing around a third of the recommended daily calorie intake.
+With the Christmas season in full swing, festive hot drinks are becoming increasingly popular, despite containing almost a third of the recommended daily sugar intake.

-A study has found that festive hot drinks can contain up to 23 teaspoons of sugar, and over 700 calories, each.
+A study found that festive hot drinks can contain up to 23 teaspoons of sugar, and over 700 calories.

-‘Action on Sugar’ studied festive hot drinks including lattes and hot chocolate to see which contained the highest amount of sugar and calories.
+‘Action on Sugar’ examined festive hot drinks, including lattes and hot chocolate, to see which contained the highest amount of sugar and calories.

-The Christmas markets at Media City in Salford host several stalls selling festive hot drinks, many of which have the option of added cream, marshmallows and special flavourings.
+The Christmas markets at Media City in Salford, host several stalls selling festive hot drinks, many of which have the option of added cream, marshmallows and other flavourings.

 A barista-bartender at the Christmas markets said: “We do marshmallows and whipped cream, and most people will say yes to that if we offer it.

-“I don’t know if companies make [the amount of sugar and calories] in their hot drinks clear.”
+“I don’t know if companies make [the amount of sugar] in their hot drinks clear.”

 Although Christmas is time for indulgence, festive hot drinks are seemingly a health risk and should be consumed responsibly.